13 minsPublished on 7/27/2022

 4. How does mining confirm transactions?

-In the process of mining, miners gather up as many transactions that can fit into a block and compete with each other to solve complex mathematical puzzles.
-The miner who wins this race gets the chance to verify and finalize these transactions and add them to the Bitcoin Network.
-This is called proof-of-work and is a fool-proof method of verifying and confirming transactions on a blockchain.
+In the process of Proof of Work crypto mining, miners gather up as many cryptocurrency transactions that can fit into a block and compete with each other to solve complex mathematical puzzles.

-Gain exposure to Bitcoin
+How to buy Bitcoin

-If expensive mining rigs are out of your price range, don’t worry.
+If expensive Bitcoin and crypto mining rigs are out of your price range, don't worry.
 There are other ways to gain exposure to Bitcoin.
-MoonPay makes it easy to buy Bitcoin (BTC) instantly with a credit or debit card, bank transfer, Apple Pay, Google Pay, and more.

 Mohammad Musharraf